LBCrion/sfwbar/doc/sfwbar.rst

           the executed program to finish.
 In these situatuations, it may be better to execute the program periodically via cron and save it's output to a temp file that would in turn be read by SFWBar.

+Json
+          Specifies a file in json format, in this file, the variables will be extracted using json file notation.
+I.e. .data.path.to.object or !data!path!to!object.
+The path can contain numeric indices to references items in arrays.

 ``Variables`` are populated using a regular expression specified to the scanner.
 The scanner reads the file looking for the regular expression and populates the